royrakesh/royrakesh/README.md

 ## 💡 About Me
 - 👯 I’m looking to collaborate on **InartiaJs with React** projects.
 - 🙏 Open to learning and guidance on **TypeScript** best practices.
-- 🌱 Going dip in PHP.
+- 🌱 Going dip in PHP and creating small php packages.
 - 💬 Ask me about **WordPress Block Development**, **PHP**, and **eCommerce Solutions**.
 - 📫 Reach me at: **royrakesh.cob@gmail.com**
 - 🌐 Visit my portfolio **https://royrakesh.dev**